Space Jockey (video game): Release and reception

 Space Jockey was released in January 1982.
 According to a 2013 interview with Kitchen, Space Jockey sold over a million copies, but he believes most of those were at a discount.
 A February 1983 Billboard article on retailers lowering game prices mentioned, "US Games recently sold off one of its older hits, the 2K Space Jockey, at rock bottom prices through its distributors."
+A French company called Carrere Video bought the right to sell the game in Europe.
+They starting selling the game in Germany in November 1983, long after U.S. Games had already been dissolved.

 Dan Gutman reviewed Space Jockey in the December 1982 issue of Electronic Fun with Computers & Games.
 Gutman compared the game to Defender (1981) and Chopper Command (1982) saying that "there is nothing meaty here [...] but that doesn't mean it's bad" and that the game was "a pure test of your reaction time and doesn't pretend to be anything more".
 Electronic Games found the game to be easy on the default difficulty setting: "the saucer can race through the first 20,000 points of what is intended to be a low-scoring game by just sticking to the lower-left corner of the playfield."
 Space Jockey was one of three runners-up for the "Best Science Fiction/Fantasy Videogame" category in the 1983 Arcade Awards.
+German magazine TeleMatch considered the trees at the bottom of the screen to be unpleasant but was decently positive about the graphics and gameplay options.

 In a retrospective review, Brett Alan Weiss of online game database AllGame declared the game to be "a simplistic but enjoyable shooter".